zpaq/zpaq/readme.txt

   zpaq.1.pod - source for document zpaq.1.html created with pod2html.

 You can use pod2man to create a Linux man page.

+zpaq 4.04 fixed a bug in the r command that truncated the output file.

 zpaq 4.03 fixes a bug in u (did not save filenames without args).
 It adds -f (x force overwrite), -r (recurse directories) and -n